 - Purchase the complete Expat Arrivals Kenya Guide (PDF)

 Whether visiting on vacation or looking to settle down for the long term, most travellers will require a visa to enter Kenya.
-The type of visa one acquires will depend on their reasons for being in the country.
+The type of visa required will depend on the reasons for being in the country.